 Age pension (Aposentadoria por idade) mandates the minimum retirement age to be 65 for men and 62 for women.
 Employment may continue.

 This allowance is paid for children younger than age 14.
 The parents are required to present annual proof of vaccinations for children up to age six and proof of school attendance each semester from age seven.
 The parents must be currently in covered employment or receive an age pension; a length of contribution pension; a disability pension; or a length of contribution pension for persons with disabilities and be aged 65 or older (men) or aged 60 or older (women).
 The family allowance is paid to both parents if both are insured.
-The insured’s monthly income must not exceed BRL 1,364.43 (2019).
+The insured’s monthly income must not exceed a prescribed limit.

 The information contained in this Country Guide is provided for informational purposes only and should not be construed as legal advice on any subject matter.
 The contents of this Country Guide contain general information and may not reflect current legal developments or address your situation.
 You should not act or refrain from acting on the basis of any content included in this Country Guide without seeking the advice or representation of a licensed attorney.
 WorkMotion Software GmbH disclaims all liability for actions you take or fail to take based on any content included in this Country Guide.